missakation/proximie-feed/README.md

 ### Project Description: Data Feed Example
-The application will call Guardian News API and view results.
+The application will call Guardian News API and view the results.
 The user has the option to search for news.

 ### NRWL Workspace